nfreear/accessify-wiki/README.md

  * `/browser/` contains browser plugins, bookmarklet Javascript and user Javascript (Greasemonkey).
  * `/data/` contains sample site-fixes in [YAML][def-yaml] format.
+ * `/lib/` contains Python libraries for the `webapp2` based service.
  * `/schema/` contains a [JSON Schema][json-schema] for site-fix files.
- * `/site/` contains the prototype site and web-service, currently mostly written in Python to be hosted on [ScraperWiki][scraper-py].
+ * `/site/` contains a prototype site and web-service, currently mostly written in Python to be hosted on [ScraperWiki][scraper-py].

 ## Links